Clip path

 Languages: Mandarin, Cantonese

-Employment In China
+Employment in China

 The employment laws and regulations in China apply to both national and foreign employees.
 However, there are some variations in the benefits and entitlements.
 A formal and written employment contract is a must for every full-time employee hired in China.
-There are three types of employment contracts.
+There are two types of employment contracts.

-The Chinese government offers all its citizens and residents a basic health insurance plan.
-Apart from this, many organizations also offer supplemental insurance benefits to their employees.
-In addition, employees are also entitled to get retirement benefits, employee health benefits in China, unemployment benefits, disability benefits, and maternity benefits during their employment.
+In addition, employees are also entitled to retirement benefits, employee health benefits in China, unemployment benefits, disability benefits, and maternity benefits during their employment.
 These benefits are given under The Labour Law, The Social Security Law, The Work Safety Law, and The Union Law.

 Title Explanation

-• An employee can take a work-related injury or sick leave of up to 12 months with full pay.
+Medical Leave An employee can take a work-related injury or sick leave of up to 12 months with full pay.

-• Female employees are allowed maternity leave of 98 days.
+Maternity Leave Female employees are allowed maternity leave of 98 days.

-• The average retirement age in China is 60 years for males and 55 years for females.
+Retirement Benefits The average retirement age in China is 60 years for males and 55 years for females.

-• Base pension, individual account pension, and transitional pension are the three components of retirement benefits.
+Base pension, individual account pension, and transitional pension are the three components of retirement benefits.

 Medical Care Benefits Employees are entitled to get reimbursed by the employer under individual medical accounts for ordinary clinical expenses and pooled public medical funds for critical illness.

-In general, the Chinese leave policies are not as generous as those of western countries.
+In general, the Chinese leave policies are not as generous as those of Western countries.
 Therefore, many local and foreign companies choose to stretch the minimum limit and offer more leave and rest days to the employees as a negotiating tool.

 • New Year’s Day